Torino and Parma play out draw in Serie A return - France 24

 Milan (AFP)

-Andrea Belotti missed a penalty as Serie A resumed on Saturday after a three-month coronavirus shutdown with his side drawing 1-1 at home with Parma.
+Torino's Andrea Belotti missed a penalty as Serie A resumed on Saturday after a three-month coronavirus shutdown with his side drawing 1-1 at home with Parma as ten-man Verona held on to beat Cagliari 2-1.

-Juraj Kucka grabbed a point for the visitors with his 31st-minute leveller after Nicolas Nkoulou had nodded the hosts ahead after quarter of an hour.
+Juraj Kucka grabbed a point for Parma with his 31st-minute leveller after Nicolas Nkoulou had nodded the hosts ahead after quarter of an hour behind closed doors at Turin's Stadio Olimpico.

-The match behind closed doors at Turin's Stadio Olimpico was the first to kick off in Italy's top flight since March 9.

-But the first game in 103 days got off to a false start with a deflated ball having to be replaced after five seconds.
+But the first top-flight game in 103 days in Italy got off to a false start with a deflated ball having to be replaced after five seconds.

 Before kick-off players and referees formed a circle to observe a minute's silence for the victims of COVID-19, which has killed over 34,500 people in Italy.